2020 Brazilian protests: 24 May

-After the video of the Ministerial Meeting on April 22 on May 22 was released, the president walked on the track between Praça dos Três Poderes and Palácio do Planalto, where he waved and interacted with supporters.
+After the video of the Ministerial Meeting on 22 April on 22 May was released, the president walked on the track between Praça dos Três Poderes and Palácio do Planalto, where he waved and interacted with supporters.
 Protesters with Brazilian flags passed by car and on foot in front of the Esplanada dos Ministérios, guided by a sound car.
 On the same day, journalists from Rede Globo, Folha de S. Paulo newspaper and a journalist from BandNews TV suffered attacks from protesters, causing the vehicles to no longer cover the protests.

 31 May

 Amid the tightening of relations between the government and the STF (Supreme Federal Court), some protesters carried banners with the words "below the dictatorship of the STF" and "military intervention".
 There was also a banner asking for "intervention in the STF".

 In a live broadcast on his social networks, the president flew over the place by helicopter and waved to the protesters.
-After the aircraft landed, Bolsonaro, without wearing a mask, walked through the enclosure where the protesters were gathering, contrary to the guidelines of health authorities to maintain social distance due to the new coronavirus.
+After the aircraft landed, Bolsonaro, without wearing a mask, walked through the enclosure where the protesters were gathering, contrary to the guidelines of health authorities to maintain social distance due to COVID-19.
 The agent also picked up a child on his lap.

 Images transmitted by CNN Brasil showed that the president still rode a horse during the demonstration.
 Bolsonaro stayed for about 25 minutes at the site and headed to the Planalto Palace, before returning to the Palácio da Alvorada.
 The demonstration was called by social networks and the concentration started around 10 am.
 The president arrived on the scene at about 12 noon.

 The day before, a movement called "300 do Brasil", led by ex-feminist and activist Sara Winter with the presence of at least 30 people, marched towards the STF carrying torches and fireworks with threats.
 The images resonated on social networks with various associations to neo-Nazi movements and the KKK, in addition to comparisons with the 2017 neo-Nazi march in Charlottesville, USA and 2020 in Kyiv, Ukraine.